 - Use best practice modalities in pedagogical practices.

-- Meet requirements for admission to the University of Tennessee, Graduate School http://gradschool.utk.edu/admissions/.
+- General requirements set forth by the University of Tennessee, Graduate School http://gradschool.utk.edu/admissions/.

-- GPA of at least 3.2 (on a 4.0 scale) on master’s degree coursework, shown in official transcripts.
+- A GPA of at least 3.2 on a 4.0 scale on master’s degree coursework, shown in official transcripts.
 For students without a Master’s degree or coursework, a required GPA of 3.2 (on a 4.0 scale) for the undergraduate degree.

 - A minimum of 40th percentile on all sections of the Graduate Record Examination (GRE).
 International students must meet graduate school’s requirement for a satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 GRE scores must be taken no more than five years before the intended semester of entry.

 - Three letters of reference completed within the past 12 months by faculty members, academic advisors, or employers or professional colleagues.
 At least two letters must be from persons able to assess applicant’s academic and research capabilities, job performance or professional promise.
 A personal statement to demonstrate the evolution of your interest in public health and how DrPH program will prepare you to work in the field of public health.

 - Ability to clearly articulate a defined career pathway, which incorporates practice and research experience and skills, upon interview.